AndrewJBateman/ionic-angular-project/README.md

 ## General info

-App to view and book places to stay.
+* App to view and book places to stay.
 All places listed on the 'discover.page' and clicking on an item navigates to a place detail page using the place id in the browser.

-Places are displayed under 2 list option: 'ALL PLACES' and 'BOOKABLE PLACES'.
+* Places are displayed under 2 list option: 'ALL PLACES' and 'BOOKABLE PLACES'.
 The first place is displayed using an ion-card, the remaining places are displayed using a list with a thumbnail image.

+* Places can be booked, listed and cancelled.

-Burger side panel added with links to the discover places listings, your bookings and a logout button.
+* Burger side panel added with links to the discover places listings, your bookings and a logout button.

-Bottom menu with 2 links to 'Discover' (default page upon loading) and 'Offers' that lists all the places available.
+* Bottom menu with 2 links to 'Discover' (default page upon loading) and 'Offers' that lists all the places available.
 At the moment these lists are the same.

 ## Screenshots